-Drug-resistant Staphylococcus aureus (staph) infections are a hazard for athletes of all ages.
-Methicillin-resistant Staphylococcus aureus, commonly known as MRSA, is a type of bacterial infection resistant to common antibiotics
+Staphylococcus aureus (staph) infections are a danger for athletes of all ages.
+Methicillin-resistant

-is highly contagious and easily spread through direct physical contact with an infected
+A MRSA infection is very contagious.
+It's easily spread through direct physical contact

-person, making this a concern for those who play sports.
+with an infected person.
+This is a concern for those who play contact sports.

-In fact, MRSA infections are quite common in athletes because the bacteria can spread
+In fact, MRSA infections are quite common in athletes.
+The bacteria can spread by

-via skin-to-skin contact or through sharing athletic equipment or even towels.
-Poor
+skin-to-skin contact or through sharing athletic equipment or even towels.
+Poor hygiene,

-hygiene, such as skipping hand-washing before and after sports, can also contribute
+such as skipping hand-washing before and after sports, can also lead to MRSA.
+Injuries

 How is MRSA spread?

-If you are an athlete with a cut or scrape, you can get MRSA through:
+If you are an athlete with a cut or scrape, you can get MRSA by:

-Skin-to-skin contact with a person with a MRSA infection
+Having skin-to-skin contact with a person who has a MRSA infection